BetterDiscord/docs/docs/plugins/basics/dom.md

 And while that works, it's not very practical or useful.
 And the location of the button is terrible.
 So what if we wanted to add it to the end of the guild/server list?
 Let's give it a try!

-First, we need to find the DOM subtree for the guild list, the easiest way to do that is to use inspect element from [devtools](../introduction/devtools) and select the guild list on the left.
+First, we need to find the DOM subtree for the guild list, the easiest way to do that is to use inspect element from [DevTools](../introduction/devtools) and select the guild list on the left.

 ![Server List](./img/servers.png)

 If yours looks like the one above, you've got the right element.
 Now we need to come up with a selector for the element.
 You can try to use the built in method by right clicking the element, then going to `Copy > Copy Selector`.
-But that usually yields unwieldly selectors like `#app-mount > div.appDevToolsWrapper-1QxdQf > div > div.app-3xd6d0 > div > div.layers-OrUESM.layers-1YQhyW > div > div.container-1eFtFS > nav > ul > div.scroller-3X7KbA.none-2-_0dP.scrollerBase-_bVAAt > div:nth-child(3)` in this case.
+But that usually yields unwieldy selectors like `#app-mount > div.appDevToolsWrapper-1QxdQf > div > div.app-3xd6d0 > div > div.layers-OrUESM.layers-1YQhyW > div > div.container-1eFtFS > nav > ul > div.scroller-3X7KbA.none-2-_0dP.scrollerBase-_bVAAt > div:nth-child(3)` in this case.

 So lets do it manually.
 Since this element has no `id` or `class` but it does have an `aria-label` attribute, it seems obvious to use an attribute selector like `[aria-label="Servers"]`.
 This does have a big problem however.
 This value changes based on the language the user has Discord set to.
 So while this may work for you in English, it won't work for many many others.
 If you're unfamiliar with `aria-label` or accessible web browsing in general, once again [MDN has great documentation](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) on this topic.